mredenti/ModernCMake/slides/episodes/testing.md

   enable_testing() can be
-called in a subdirectory without error, but without a call to enable_testing() at the top level, the ctest input file will not be created at the top of the build tree where it is normally expected to be -->
+called in a subdirectory without error, but without a call to enable_testing() at the top level, the ctest input file will not be created at the top of the build tree where it is normally expected to be

+I prefer to have verbose output, and I can do this with setting the CMake CTest arguments:

+list(APPEND CMAKE_CTEST_ARGUMENTS "--output-on-failure")
+list(APPEND CMAKE_CTEST_ARGUMENTS "--verbose")

+CTest is a driver to kick off a test runner like Google Test or PyTest, or anything you like to run:

+-->

 1. In the top-level CMakeLists.txt file insert a call to `enable_testing()` which will instruct CMake to produce an input file for CTest in the `CMAKE_CURRENT_BINARY_DIR`.